 In order to reduce food waste, the USDA's "Offer vs. Serve" is available.
 The elementary student may decline any two [2] of the 5 component foods offered on the posted Menu of the Day.
 The middle and high school student may decline two [2] of the 5 component foods offered on the posted Menu of the Day.
-However, the student must take a 1⁄2 cup of fruit or vegetables.
+However, the student must take a $\frac{1}{2}$ cup of fruit or vegetables.

 2. A computerized meal accounting system has been implemented in the Lima City Schools' cafeterias.
-All students are assigned a registration computer ID number.
-Each student must punch his or her ID # into the pin pad at the cafeteria register when receiving any meal or a la carte food items.
+All students are assigned a registration computer ID number and/or card.
+Each student must punch his or her ID # or scan card into the pin pad at the cafeteria register when receiving any meal or a la carte food items.

 If your child has been determined by a doctor to be disabled, and the disability would prevent the child from eating the regular school meal, the Lima City Schools will make any substitutions prescribed by the doctor.
-If a substitution is needed, there will be no extra charge for the meal.
+If a substitution is needed because of disability, there will be no extra charge for the meal.
 If you believe your child needs substitutions because of a disability, please contact the Food Service Department for further information at 419.996.3449.